Pre-Harvest Drop Control and Harvest Management for Apples

 Peach:

-Oriental Fruit Moth: A biofix point for OFM was set on 4/2 for southern counties and 4/17 in northern counties.
-All Treatments for the first generation have past.
+Oriental Fruit Moth: A biofix point for OFM was set on 4/2 in southern counties, and on 4/17 in northern counties.
+The third generation timings are over in all regions.
+Additional treatments should be made if trap captures are over 6 moths per trap.

 Insecticide Type